helloSystem/docs/developer/rpi.md

 avahi_enable="YES"
 ```

+and then start it `service dbus start`.

 ### Editing start-hello

 Edit the `start-hello` script to use the `launch` command instead of hardcoding `/Applications/...`.

 ```
 #################################
-# Details to be inserted here
+# Details to be inserted here.
+# This script is work in progress.
 #################################
 ```